ligi/tracedroid/README.md

 import org.ligi.tracedroid.logging.Log;
 ```

-and then use like you would use the android Log class
+Then use like you would use the android Log class

 license
 -------